 We will continue to add new and beloved recipes from all over the world to this list, so feel free to bookmark this page and come back every few months to see what exciting new salads we’ve added to the list.

 A Levantine staple and hugely popular in the likes of Lebanese cuisine, fattoush salad delivers a sumptuously satisfying combination of crunchy and juicy goodness.

 The salad is traditionally made from fried or toasted khubz, a flatbread popular in Arabic cuisines, mixed with plenty of greens and fresh vegetables, among which cucumber, tomatoes, and radish are common inclusions.

-If you love herby, zesty, and acidic flavors, tabbouleh, a renowned Levantine and Middle Eastern meze that is especially popular in Lebanese cuisine and Syrian cuisine, needs to be added to your must-try list.
+If you love herby, zesty, and acidic flavors, tabbouleh, a renowned Levantine and Middle Eastern meze, especially popular in Lebanese and Syrian cuisines, should be added to your must-try list.

 Our recipe, which closely follows Lebanese and Syrian tabbouleh, coats a hefty dose of finely chopped parsley, tomato, and onion mixed with bulgar wheat in a zesty dressing of olive oil and lemon juice.